 Each laboratory period will begin with a 30-minute discussion of the theory and procedure of the experiment, as well as safety reminders.
+Then there will discussion questions that need to be answered for each laboratory report.

 Laboratory report format and guidelines: